What is Lysine? An Essential Amino Acid

 - – Increased calcium absorption

-According to Drugs.com, the average person (around 150lbs) requires 800 to 3,000mg of lysine daily.
-Lysine may be dosed from 1 to 3 g daily to prevent or treat herpes simplex infections, reserving the higher dosages for breakouts.
-In addition to the amount found in the average American diet, L-lysine given at doses in this range appears to be safe for use in adults and prepubescent children.
+According to Drugs.com, the average person with a weight of around 150lbs requires 800 to 3,000mg of lysine daily.
+Lysine may be dosed as a supplement from 1 to 3 g daily to prevent or treat herpes simplex infections, reserving the higher dosages for breakouts.
+In addition to the amount of lysine found in the average American diet, l-lysine given at doses in this range appears to be safe for use in adults and prepubescent children.
 It is important to follow the dosage instructions given by your physician.

-Lysine is contraindicated in patients with renal (kidney) or hepatic (liver) disease.
-It should also be avoided by those with too much lysine in the blood or urine.
-Because lysine does not have enough research shown, those who are pregnant or breastfeeding should also avoid taking supplemental lysine until there is further research done regarding its safety for infants and children.
+L-lysine is contraindicated in patients with renal (kidney) or hepatic (liver) disease.
+It should also be avoided by those already with too much lysine in the blood or urine.
+As lysine is still a drug under active study, those who are pregnant or breastfeeding should also avoid taking supplemental lysine until there is further research done regarding its safety for infants and children.
 Do not start or stop taking lysine without talking to a physician.